 Dividing the Marital Home

 Dividing the couple’s property is one of the most important issues in a Florida divorce.
 Often, the most valuable asset that a couple possesses is the marital home.
 Deciding who keeps the home, or whether to sell it, is a significant decision, and dividing the home is often difficult.
-If you are considering divorce and wondering what will happen to your real property, you should consult an experienced family law attorney to review your options.
+If you are considering divorce and wondering what will happen to your real property, you should consult an experienced West Palm Beach divorce lawyer to review your options.

 Florida’s equitable distribution statute provides that only marital property is divided in a divorce.
 This means that a couple’s house is not always subject to distribution.
 If the property is held as a tenancy by the entirety, it is presumed to be marital property, subject to distribution.
 But if the house was purchased before the marriage, it is presumed to be separate property, and will not be divided.
 However, if a spouse can show that the home was purchased with joint funds, that overcomes the presumption, and it will be treated as marital property.